eProsima/Fast-DDS-docs/docs/advanced.rst

 This distribution comes with an example of how to change the configuration of the transport layer.
 It can be found `here <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/UserDefinedTransportExample>`_.

-Also a TCP version of helloworld example can be found `here <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/HelloWorldExampleTCP>`_.
+Also a TCP version of helloworld example can be found in this `link <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/HelloWorldExampleTCP>`_.

 .. _discovery: